 The gopher tortoise (Gopherus polyphemus) is a threatened species in the state of Florida, primarily due to loss of upland habitat.
 A keystone species, gopher tortoises dig burrows that are used by more than 360 other animal species, including some that live nowhere else.
 In order to bring awareness to the plight of the gopher tortoise, we are hoping to create this specialty license plate and propose that the funds generated by the plate be used for gopher tortoise habitat conservation, habitat management, and research.
 With your help, we can help protect gopher tortoises and their upland habitat.

-Wildlands is working with talented conservation illustrator Laurelin to create an updated gopher tortoise license plate design.
+Wildlands is working with talented conservation illustrator Laurelin to create a gopher tortoise license plate design.
 The Gopher Tortoise Council has also provided a letter of support for this plate.
 For more updates, follow Wildlands Conservation on Facebook.